Food waste collections are currently suspended

 Food waste is collected from homes in Sandwell on a weekly basis.

-Your brown outdoor food waste collection container should be out by 6.45am on your collection day at the edge of your property, along with your other bins.
+Your brown outdoor food waste container should be out at the same time as your other bins, by 6.45am on collection day at the edge of your property.

-Please make sure that your brown outdoor food waste container can be easily seen and reached and from the public pavement.
-Ideally it can be placed on top of your blue lid recycling bin with the handle upwards.
+Please make sure that your brown food waste container can be easily seen.
+Ideally it can be placed on top of your blue lid recycling bin and clearly numbered.

-What can I put in the food waste container?
+What you can recycle in the food waste bin

 You can include all food waste from the home, including leftovers from meals, food that has gone past its use by date, and any other food waste from your kitchen, including the following:

 - fish/shellfish - raw and cooked, including bones and shells

 - eggs and egg products (including egg shells)

 - fruit - raw and cooked